CRAFT has the ability to engage two-thirds of treatment-resistant patients to attend treatment.

 The CRAFT Family Support Program provides facilitator training, certification, and programming to conduct a CRAFT group.

-Download the CRAFT Overview: CRAFT Family Education and Support for SUD Facilitator Training.pdf
+Download Overview: CRAFT Family Education and Support for SUD Facilitator Training.pdf

 A key factor in the recovery process is the presence and involvement of people who believe in their loved one’s ability to recover—those who offer hope, support, encouragement, and practical strategies for change.